datwill310/Objective-GUI-Library/Readme.md

 I hope you enjoy this new re-write of the OGL!

-# Now Prepareing For the Release of 2.0!
+# Now Preparing For the Release of 2.0!
 (Sunday 15th January, 2017)
 The repository will change dramatically over the cause of the next couple of days.
 This is because I'm preparing for the new release of the 2.0 version of the OGL!

 The 1.x series will be moved to the new folder OGL.old.
 While the OGL2.0 is unreleased, you can find the current version of the OGL within this folder.